 For the area bounded by latitude 50N, the French coast between Cap de la Hague and Île de Bréhat and longitude 3W.

-Issued by the Jersey Meteorological Department at 10am Monday, 18 February 2019 for the period ending 1pm Wednesday.
+Issued by the Jersey Meteorological Department at 4am Wednesday, 26 June 2019 for the period ending 7am Friday.

-Visibility: Good, perhaps locally poor or very poor.
+Visibility: Moderate to good, perhaps locally poor.